Ha Giang

 Inclusion:

-• Homestay in Tha village
+• 02 nights in village homestays

 Exclusion:

-• Personal expenses
+• Personal expenses.

-• Transportation fee before and after the trip
+• Transportation fee before and after the trip.

 THE EQUIPMENT NECESSARY